urschrei/cocktails/README.md

 Note that time complexity rises pretty steeply: producing a list of 16 ingredients takes almost ten minutes.

 Both versions take around 100k iterations to converge on a solution.
-While we previously used a random remaining candidate cocktail to test the quality of our current search – which resulted in a lot of "misses" – we now use a new heuristic: the cocktail among the remaining candidates which is the "least unique" in its ingredients.
+While we previously used a random remaining candidate cocktail to test the quality of our current search – which resulted in a lot of "misses" – we now use a new heuristic: the cocktail among the remaining candidates which is the "least unique" in its ingredients, calculated using a minimum amortized cost function.
 This has almost halved the number of search rounds, and produces an optimal solution for this heuristic:

 1. Champagne
 2. Cognac